 The Academy Trust Member Governors consist of a maximum of six members of the Governing Body, normally consisting of the Chair, Vice-Chair and Committee Chairs.
 They are nominated and appointed by the Governing Body.
-At present the Member Governors are Headteacher (Mrs Susan Selley), Chair (Mr Brian Frederick), Vice-Chair (Mr John Winder) and Chair of the Personnel & Parental Support Committee (Mrs Sonia Morrison).
+At present the Member Governors are Headteacher (Mrs Susan Selley), Chair (Mr Brian Frederick), Vice-Chair (Mr John Winder) and Chair of the Personnel & Parental Support Committee (Mrs Sonia Morrison), Chair of the Curriculum & Quality Committee (Ms Phillipa Sage) and Chair of the Premises & Environment Committee (Mrs Georgina Morley).
 They control the Academy at an executive level, implementing the policies laid down by the Governing Body.